dudi709/SQL-injection-Final-Project/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 This project is a final project within the framework of a bachelor's degree in software engineering.
-First, we performed model training using machine learning libraries so that we could identify queries: malicious queries / plain queries.
-Malicious queries These are queries whose content may contain text that may harm the database (SQL injection).
+First, we performed model training using machine learning libraries so that we could identify queries: malicious queries / plain queries and then we developed a web-dashboard app that displays data about queries using the model we trained.

+* Malicious queries are queries whose content may contain text that could harm the database (SQL injection).
+* Plain queries are queries without malicious targets.

 <p align="right">(<a href="#top">back to top</a>)</p>